 The second consideration is that Salesforce users (like sales reps or agents) need to post records in Salesforce to Content Manager.
 For example, a rep may be working with a contact on a property deal and wants to save the signed Real Estate Purchase Agreement to Content Manager.
 This is where Content Manager may want more information than just a simple record:

 - Chain of custody that reflects who created, received, or used the record (provenance)

 - Associations with other records

 - Owner (could be you, an Active Directory group, or even a shared integration account)

 - Version information if there is more than one revision

 - Others that your business may require

-Converse to the previous example, another rep may need to retrieve a record from Content Manager and view it in Salesforce.
-In this scenario, the rep doesn't have direct access to Content Manager but is able to view a contact's insurance policy in Salesforce.
-To adhere to Content Manager's strict security model, the Salesforce rep accesses this information using generic or shared credentials.
+Converse to the previous example, an insurance agent may need to retrieve a record from Content Manager and view it in Salesforce.
+In this scenario, the agent doesn't have direct access to Content Manager but is able to view a contact's insurance policy in Salesforce.
+To adhere to Content Manager's strict security model, the Salesforce rep accesses this information using authorized credentials.

-Integrating between these systems has more benefits than just transferring documents between systems.
+Integrating between these systems has more benefits than just transferring documents between the Salesforce cloud and the server-based Content Manager.
 Automating the transfer saves time and money on many fronts.
 To name a few, users stay in the context of Salesforce making them more efficient, many tasks can be automated, and the Content Manager user base can be expanded to include Salesforce users without additional costs.